 Nonstimulant Therapy and Other ADHD Drugs

-The most common side effects seen with high blood pressure drugs include:
+The most common side effects of tricyclic antidepressants include:

 - Stomach upset

 - Blurred vision

 In addition, tricyclics are potentially lethal in the event of an overdose of medication.

 Tricyclics also have the potential to cause serious heart conduction defects and may require periodic ECGs to look for these heart problems.